aal89/sharpcoin-lib/README.md

 Dependency free and a pure Javascript solution to connecting and controlling a [sharpcoin](https://github.com/aal89/sharpcoin) core.
 In its current state this is a very simplistic tool.
 It can be used to generate wallets, start/stop mining, get balance for a wallet and make transactions.
 Also included is a decoder which can be used to decode blocks of data and view them in plain JSON.

+To use this library you'll need to have a sharpcoin core running, see the link above.

 ## Install

 ```sh